J. C. Kumarappa: Environmentalism

 Several of Gandhi's followers developed a theory of environmentalism.
 Kumarappa took the lead in a number of relevant books in the 1930s and 1940s.
 He and Mirabehn argued against large-scale dam-and-irrigation projects, saying that small projects were more efficacious, that organic manure was better and less dangerous than man-made chemicals, and that forests should be managed with the goal of water conservation rather than revenue maximisation.
 The British and the Nehru governments paid them little attention.
 Historian Ramachandra Guha calls Kumarappa, "The Green Gandhian," portraying him as the founder of modern environmentalism in India.

 Later life

 After India's independence in 1947, Kumarappa worked for the Planning Commission of India and the Indian National Congress to develop national policies for agriculture and rural development.
 He also travelled to China, eastern Europe and Japan on diplomatic assignments and to study their rural economic systems.
 He spent some time in Sri Lanka, where he received Ayurvedic treatment.
 He settled near Madurai at the Gandhi Niketan Ashram, T.Kallupatti (a school based on Gandhian education system) constructed by freedom fighter and Gandhian follower K. Venkatachalapathi, where he continued his work in economics and writing.

 He died on 30 January 1960, the 12th death anniversary of Mahatma Gandhi, aged 68.
 After his death the Kumarappa Institute of Gram Swaraj was founded in his honour.
-His younger brother Bharatan Kumarappa was also associated with Gandhi and the Sarvodaya movement.
+His elder brother Bharatan Kumarappa was also associated with Gandhi and the Sarvodaya movement.